 On December 5, 2018, the University's Board of Trustee's authorized management to fund the capital expenditures associated with the renovation and expansion of Bentley Hall (formerly Calhoun Hall) with a loan investment from the University's endowment portfolio, not to exceed \$35,000,000 million.
 On February 19, 2019, the University received a \$5,000,000 gift from Greg S. and Caroline Bentley for which the dormitory has been renamed.
 The dormitory will house a living/learning community for the Pennoni Honors College students and include a new, two-story glass stone addition of 10,800 square feet that will house the Pennoni Honors College offices and seminar rooms.
 The loan investment (Note 5) is consistent with the asset allocation provisions of the University's endowment Investment Policy Statement.
 Furthermore, the interest rate associated with this loan investment is comparable to investments of similar risk that are available to the endowment for investment.

-The loan investment will be interest-only over the five-year term, with a balloon payment of principal due no later the last day of the 60th month following the initial/first Anniversary Date.
-The interest rate will be fixed for the first four years at 5% per annum ("Base Rate").
-Effective as of the fifth anniversary date (the first day of the 49th month following the initial/first Anniversary Date), the Base Rate will increase to the greater of (a) 5% plus 100 basis points (bps) or (b) the 10-year U.S. Treasury note plus 200 bps (based on the 30-day average prior to the fifth anniversary date), not to exceed a rate of 8%.
-If the University is unable to obtain financing for the outstanding amount of the loan investment by the end of year 5, the University will consult with the Investment Committee and the Board of Trustees and receive approval of an extension for one year and thereafter secure approval for each year that the loan investment is unable to be financed.
-If the loan investment is not repaid by the sixth Anniversary Date, the Base Rate on the loan investment will continue to increase as of each Anniversary Date to the greater of (a) the then current Base Rate plus 100 bps, or (b) the 10-year U.S. Treasury note plus 200 bps (based on the 30-day average prior to the anniversary date) not to exceed a rate of 8%.
+The loan investment is interest-only over the five-year term, with a balloon payment of principal due no later the last day of the 60th month following the initial/first Anniversary Date.
+The interest rate is fixed for the first four years at 5% per annum ("Base Rate").
+Effective as of the fifth anniversary date, the Base Rate will increase to the greater of (a) 5% plus 100 basis points (bps) or (b) the 10-year U.S. Treasury note plus 200 bps, not to exceed a rate of 8%.
+While the loan investment is outstanding, any donor funds received in support of this project, in supporting or naming the building, or associated activities concerning the property, will be directly applied to the outstanding principal balance of the loan investment.
+The University will incur zero fees, and the entire loan investment can be prepaid, at any time, without penalty at the discretion of the University.